 Begin by drying the area thoroughly.
 Apply a liberal amount of WD-40 to the old adhesive, and allow it to soak in for at least ten minutes.
 Use a plastic scraper to gently scrape away the old non-slip decal adhesive.
 Apply more WD-40, if necessary, and continue scraping until the area is clean and free from decal adhesive.
 It should be easy to remove, but the longer it has been in place, the more difficult it will be to scrape away.
 Normally, they will dissolve that kind of sticky residue on porcelain surfaces.

-However, if this doesn’t completely do the job for you, I’m going to suggest you go with the mother of all sticky residue removers, a product called “Goof-Off” (about $5.99 for 16 ounces).
+However, if this doesn’t completely do the job for you, I’m going to suggest you go with the mother of all sticky residue removers, a product called “Goof-Off”.
 You’ll find it with the paint remover products in stores like Home Depot or online.
 It is very strong stuff, but works like a charm.
 Read the label carefully and then test it in an inconspicuous place to make sure it does not react poorly with your tub’s finish.
 I have very high hopes that this will take care of your problem.

 Dear Mary: I am dismayed by an article your wrote giving people the impression that they can get rate reductions on their credit cards with just a phone call.
 Yes, I realize that you stated that in a study over 56 percent of those who made the call got their rate reduced an average of 5 percent or better.
 Well, I called two of my credit card companies.
 Both answers were exactly the same.
 “Unfortunately this is the best rate we can offer at this time.”
 My rate on one is 24.98 percent This is certainly not as easy as you seem to think.
 Karen B., California